Originally answered by Barry Edwards on Quora, 8-15-2020

 Take the bull by the horns and change what needs to be changed.
 But, for god’s sake, don’t play the victim.

-For more of this kind of content subscribe to our Over Fifty Starting Over podcast and articles.
+For more of this kind of content subscribe to EdwardsCom.net or see my podcast at Over Fifty Starting Over for a mixed bag.